Azure/BatchSparkScoringPredictiveMaintenance/README.md

 For each of these steps, we will use the Databricks CLI to create a [Databricks Job](https://docs.databricks.com/user-guide/jobs.html).
 Each Databricks Job will automate the running of a Databricks notebook either immediately or on a scheduled basis.
 We create the jobs using instructions contained in JSON files located in the `./jobs/` folder of this repository.

+This is a serial process, where each step in the process depends on data artifacts created in the previous step.
+Customization of this scenario will require a similar set of data artifacts.

 ## Ingest data

-The first step is to download the data and store as a Spark Dataframe on your Azure Databricks instance.
+The first step is to download the raw data sets and store them as Spark Dataframes accessible to your Azure Databricks instance.
 The actual process is done through the `1_data_ingestion.ipynb` Jupyter notebook that we copied into the `notebooks` folder of your workspace.
-You can either use the Azure Databricks UI to connect the notebook to your cluster and execute all cells, or use the CLI to create a Databricks Job to do the same process.
+You can either use the Azure Databricks UI to connect the notebook to your cluster and execute all cells, or use the CLI to create a Databricks Job to do the same process automatically.
 We'll use the Job script we customized above.

 To create a job from the CLI, use the following command:
 `databricks jobs create --json-file jobs/01_CreateDataIngestion.json`

-This registers the job, and describes what notebook to execute where.
-To run the job, take the job-id returned when the job was created, and use the following command:
+This registers the job, and describes what notebook to execute on which cluster.
+Successful completion of the command returns a `<jobID>` number we can use in subsequent commands.
+To run the job, use the `<jobID>` in the following command:

 `databricks jobs run-now --job-id <jobID>`